 Bigheaded ants

-• Gently scratch the tube open.
+• Step 1: Scratch the tube open.

 3. Eliminate Other Pests First (Especially Chinch Bugs)

-4. Don’t Forget the Trees — Especially Palms!
+4. Don’t Forget the Trees — Especially Palms

 The textured base of a cabbage palm tree in Vero Beach, Florida, shows several thin, earthen-colored mud tubes extending vertically up its trunk.
 Two black arrows point to different sections of these tubes.